Site in Greek (Ελληνική Έκδοση)

 pistachio cake with rose water frosting for birhtdays

-How do you make pistachio cake from scratch?
+How to make this cake from scratch.

-Making a cake from scratch is something that I enjoy very much, mostly because I get to see every ingredient that goes into my mixing bowl.
+Making a pistachio cake from scratch is something that I enjoy very much, mostly because I get to see every ingredient that goes into my mixing bowl.
 The steps for the recipe are:

 1. Ground the pistachios in a food processor until they resemble almond flour.
 If you add some sugar and flour, they will absorb some of the oils from the nuts and will not let the mixture become pasty.